nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `redo`

+#### Retrieve past commands : history

+Retrieves a list of past commands that the user had used during the session.

+Format: `history`

 ### Saving the data

 CliniCal data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.